Minimally Invasive Surgeries in LA County

 up with alternatives to open surgery.
 Though often effective, open surgery

-puts significant strain on a patient's body and exposes them risk
+puts significant strain on a patient's body and exposes them the risk

 of infection.
 Applying treatments directly to internal structures is a